Measure theory

 .
 But importantly, observe that some numbers have more than one terniary expansion, i.e.

 in the terniary expansion.
-One can show that a number if and only if
+One can show that a number

 has a terniary expansion with no 1 digits.
 Hence, the Cantor set